Updated Oct. 15, 2024 –

 His critics – political and in the media – have distorted the impacts from his advocacy for high tariffs to create a trade balance.

-But he has created millions of of new jobs.
-His administration just secured his first major trade deal with South Korea by leveraging his threat of aluminum and steel tariffs to get concessions on steel exports and imports of American cars.
+He created millions of of new jobs in his term.
+His administration secured his first major trade deal with South Korea by leveraging his threat of aluminum and steel tariffs to get concessions on steel exports and imports of American cars.

 Mr. Trump points out the macro economics of the issues.